HomeTroubleshootingAC Running But Not Cooling: Causes, Fixes & When to Call a Pro

 How do I reset my AC unit, and how long should I wait?

-Set the thermostat to off, switch the unit's breaker off at the panel, wait about 5 to 30 minutes, then turn the breaker and thermostat back on.
-The wait lets internal pressures equalize and the control board reset.
-If the breaker trips again after resetting, stop and call a technician.
+Thermostat off → breaker off → wait 5–30 minutes → breaker and thermostat back on.
+The pause lets internal pressures equalize and the control board reset.
+If the breaker trips again on restart, stop and call a technician — don't reset twice.

 Can a dirty air filter really stop my AC from cooling?

 Yes.
-A clogged filter restricts airflow over the evaporator coil, which reduces cooling, makes the system work harder, and can freeze the coil until it blows warm air or shuts down.
+A clogged filter restricts airflow over the evaporator coil, which reduces cooling, makes the system work harder, and freezes the coil — causing it to blow warm air or shut down entirely.
 Checking and replacing the filter monthly is the easiest way to prevent it.

 What temperature should I set my AC to in Florida?

-Around 78°F when you're home is the sweet spot for most Florida homes, balancing comfort, efficiency, and humidity control.
-Setting it far lower forces the system to run harder and can actually freeze the coil in high humidity, leaving you with less cooling, not more.
+78°F is the sweet spot for Southwest Florida homes — it balances comfort, efficiency, and humidity control.
+Setting it lower in high humidity freezes the coil, leaving you with less cooling, not more.

 How often should I service my AC in Florida?